findamak/bitcoin-lightning-node/README.md

 ## Maintaining

 The commands below help you to easily start, stop or tear down your lab.

-> Note that as of October 2022, syncing the full bitcoin mainnet consumes about **500GB** of disk space.

-Also, the backup of these volumes will be left for another day.

 Use this command to stop the containers
 ```sh